The May full moon marks a turning point, a movement into the bright, sunshiny half of the year.

 Every full moon is an invitation to let go.
 To look at what we have been growing in our lives, hearts, and minds, and weed what’s no longer serving us.
 It’s a time to think about completion, the end of a cycle, and to release what’s no longer needed.

-This May supermoon is an especially powerful time to look back at what’s been happening over the winter.
-Undoubtedly it’s been a particularly intense season for many of us facing the global pandemic, and we’re not quite out of the woods yet.
-But perhaps it’s time to think about what habits we have been cultivating from the dark winter and start to move into a new perspective for the light half of the year.
+The May full moon is an especially powerful time to look back at what’s been happening over the winter.
+Perhaps it’s time to think about what habits we have been cultivating from the dark, cold times, and start to move into a new perspective for the light half of the year.

 When we are working on letting go, it’s always important to also consider what we are making space for.
 As we move into this new season, what do we want to have room for?
 What new habits can we cultivate for this coming part of the year?